fastify/github-action-merge-dependabot/README.md

 _Optional_ A custom url where the external API which is delegated the task of approving and merging responds.

+### `target`

+_Optional_ A flag to only auto-merge on major, minor, patch updates based on Semantic Versioning.
+Default to `major` merge.
+If `major` is selected it will merge all PR's with major, minor and patch updates.
+If `minor` is selected it will only merge PR's with minor and patch updates.
+If `patch` is selected it will only merge PR's with patch update.

 ## Example usage

 ### Basic example